Empressfavs/printf/README.md

-This is a collaborative project between Favour Avwopiabro and Kabiru Eweje
+This is a collaborative project on printf between Favour Avwopiabro and Kabiru Eweje